Nikos Angeloudis

 Nikos Angeloudis (Νίκος Αγγελούδης, born 14 May 1991) is a Greek professional footballer who plays as a forward for Irodotos.
 He has also played for Kozani, PAONE, Aris, Doxa Drama and Iraklis.

 Clubs

 Early career

 Angeloudis started his football at the youth ranks of Iraklis at the age of 12.
 He couldn't break through the club's first team and he was subsequently loaned to Kozani and PAONE.

 Aris

 He won the championship as a member of the youth team of Aris in 2010–2011 season.
 He was also the top scorer of the team with 14 goals.
-On 27 August 2011, he made his debut appearance with Aris in a match against PAS Giannena.
+On 27 August 2011, he made his debut appearance with Aris in a match against PAS Giannina.

 Doxa Drama

-On 5 November 2011, he was loaned to newly promoted Superleague side Doxa Drama.
+On 5 November 2011, he was loaned to newly promoted Super League side Doxa Drama.

 Iraklis

-On 23 August 2014 he signed for Greek Football League outfit Iraklis.
+On 23 August 2014 he signed for Greek Football League club Iraklis.
 He made his league debut for Iraklis in the season opening game against Pierikos.
 On 3 August 2015 his contract with Iraklis was terminated by mutual consent.